 Ree-Ac-Tiv Air-Way Disease

 Reactive airway disease (RAD) is a reversible narrowing of the airways in response to a stimulant.
 RAD is sometimes called bronchospasm.

 RAD is not a diagnosis.
-It is a term used until a more specific diagnosis can be made.
+It is a term that may be used for a one-time event or until a more specific diagnosis can be made.
 If the condition lasts more than 6 months, it may be called asthma.

 Airways to Lungs

 Copyright © Nucleus Medical Media, Inc.

-RAD symptoms are caused by an increased sensitivity of the airways to certain triggers.
+RAD symptoms are caused by an increased sensitivity of the airways to certain triggers, such as allergens, cold air, or chemicals.
 These triggers cause tightening of the muscles around the airway.
 At the same time, the lining of the airways swell and produce excess mucus.
 All of these reactions narrow the airways and make it difficult to breathe.

 Factors that may increase your chance of RAD include:

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 Your doctor may ask about possible triggers that were around when you developed symptoms.